The origins (1872 - 1899)

 In 2006 Pirelli opened their first car tyre plant at Slatina in Romania, which was to be expanded in 2011.
 In 2008, the Settimo Torinese industrial plant project took off.
 The plant was to be the result from the integration of two factories and was to become the most technologically advanced in the entire Group.
 Research to develop technologies on tyre energy efficiency also gained momentum, and in 2009 Cinturato P7 was introduced, the first high-performance tyre based on a “green philosophy”.

-In 2010, Pirelli completed its transformation into a “pure tyre company”, through the dismissal of the Pirelli Broadband Solutions business and the split from the Group of Pirelli & C. Real Estate ( at the registration date: Prelios S.p.A.).
+In 2010, Pirelli completed its transformation into a “pure tyre company”, through the dismissal of the Pirelli Broadband Solutions business and spin-off of Pirelli & C. Real Estate (at the registration date: Prelios S.p.A.).
 In the same year, after its setting up in 2009, the Pirelli Foundation was established to safeguard, protect and enhance Pirelli’s historical heritage as well as promoting entrepreneurial culture as an integral part of Italy’s cultural heritage.

 In June 2010, after 19 years, Pirelli was back to Formula 1™, and became the exclusive tyre supplier since 2011.
 Pirelli had also been the exclusive tyre supplier for the Superbike World Championship since 2004 as well as of prestigious single-brand championships, like the Ferrari Challenge of which used to be supplier since its inception a quarter of a century ago, and the Lamborghini Super Trofeo of which used to be supplier since 2009, the first year of the championship European series.